Additivity and Fiber Sequences for Combinatorial K-Theory: The -construction

 \begin{prop}\lbl{ktheorycgw} For an $\fcgwa$ category $\C$, $K(\C,\varnothing)$ agrees with the $K$-theory of its underlying CGW category as defined in \cite{CZ}. \end{prop} \begin{proof} By \cref{iS:equals:s}, $K(\C,\varnothing)$ is homotopy equivalent to $\Omega|s_\bullet \C|$, which is precisely $K^S$ of the underlying CGW category of $\C$ as defined in \cite[Definition 7.4]{CZ}. \end{proof}

-\begin{rmk}\lbl{Kthagree} In particular, this implies that the $K$-theory of the $\fcgw$ categories given by exact categories, finite sets, and varieties of \crefrange{ex:exactfcgw}{ex:varieties} agree with their existing counterparts in the literature. \end{rmk}
+\begin{rmk}\lbl{Kthagree} In particular, this implies that the $K$-theory of the $\fcgwa$ categories given by exact categories, finite sets, and varieties of \crefrange{ex:exactcgw}{ex:varieties} agree with their existing counterparts in the literature. \end{rmk}

-\begin{rmk}\lbl{idempotentcompletion} The only caveat if one wishes to model the $K$-theory of exact categories through our formalism is that, as explained in \cref{ex:exactfcgw}, they need to be weakly idempotent complete.
-However, this does not present a real obstruction for $K$-theoretic purposes, as any exact category $\C$ satisfies $K(\C)\simeq K(\bar{\C})$, where $\bar{\C}$ denotes the full exact subcategory of the idempotent completion of $\C$ consisting of the objects $A$ such that $[A]\in K_0(\C)$.
-In particular, $\bar{\C}$ is weakly idempotent complete. \end{rmk}
+\begin{rmk}\lbl{idempotentcompletion} The only caveat if one wishes to model the $K$-theory of exact categories through our formalism is that, as explained in \cref{ex:exactcgw}, they need to be weakly idempotent complete.
+However, this does not present a real obstruction, for two reasons.
+First, any exact category $\C$ satisfies $K(\C)\simeq K(\bar{\C})$, where $\bar{\C}$ denotes the full exact subcategory of the idempotent completion of $\C$ consisting of the objects $A$ such that $[A]\in K_0(\C)$; in particular, $\bar{\C}$ is weakly idempotent complete.
+And second, a detailed study of \cref{ex:exactcgw} reveals that the only axiom that potentially fails when $\C$ is not weakly idempotent complete is axiom (PBL), which is not needed to \emph{construct} the $K$-theory space of an $\fcgwa$ category, but rather to prove the foundational properties we will focus on in later sections. \end{rmk}

+Our definition also agrees with the existing notion of $K$-theory for an extensive category $\X$, namely its symmetric monoidal $K$-theory with the coproduct monoidal structure.
+Recall that the $K$-theory of a symmetric monoidal category is given by the group completion of the realization of its underlying monoidal groupoid, which is a topological monoid.